This article is continued from the previous page… Click here to jump Back to the Beginning.

 If replacing a keypad gun safe lock go with a La Gard or other brand listed above.
 The La Gard Basic II electronic keypad lock is simple, easy to use, reliable, and reasonably priced.

 If you have hand tools and basic mechanical ability you can replace many locks yourself.
 Beware that this means that you assume all responsibility and liability if the lock doesn’t work correctly.
 Also, the manufacturer’s warranty will be voided.
 The warranty only covers the lock and keypad anyway so it’s not the end of the world.
 If changing a lock and risking being responsible for a lock-out is more risk than you want to take on, have a safe tech do the work.

 The two most popular types of locks for gun safes are electronic keypad locks and mechanical dial locks.
 The modern mechanical dial combination lock was invented in 1878 and hasn’t changed much since then.

 A couple gun safe manufacturers offer gun safes with both an electronic keypad and a mechanical dial lock, which can give you the best of both worlds.
-This has been a common setup on vault doors, where they are configured so either lock will open the door or both locks are required to open it.
+This has been a common setup on vault doors, where they are configured so either lock will open the door, or so both locks are required to open it.
 You can consult a safe technician about having a second type of lock installed on your gun safe to duplicate a dual lock arrangement.